Project case study

 Resource Generator

-The Resource Generator is a project built to make software demos easier to prepare, repeat and maintain.
+The Resource Generator is a Django-based utility designed to make software demonstrations faster to prepare, easier to repeat, and more credible for operational audiences.

-The Resource Generator was built to reduce that friction.
+The Resource Generator was built to remove that friction.

-It helps generate realistic demo resources quickly, so that product demonstrations can focus on the value of the software rather than the manual preparation of test data.
+It provides a structured way to generate realistic, demo-safe resource data so that product demonstrations can focus on the value of the software rather than the manual effort required to prepare the environment.

 Why I Built It